my-cloud/ruthenium/README.md

 The Ruthenium blockchain protocol.

 This README contains essential information for a quick start.
-You will find a detailed description of the project in [the dedicated wiki page](https://github.com/my-cloud/ruthenium/wiki/Home).
-If you want to know what reasons led to create this blockchain, you can directly dive into the [Ruthenium whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).
+You will find a detailed description of the project in the [wiki](https://github.com/my-cloud/ruthenium/wiki/Home).
+If you want to know what reasons led to create this blockchain, you can directly dive into the Ruthenium [whitepaper](https://github.com/my-cloud/ruthenium/wiki/Whitepaper).

 ## Usage
 [![Build](https://img.shields.io/github/workflow/status/my-cloud/ruthenium/Build?logo=github)](https://github.com/my-cloud/ruthenium/actions?query=workflow%3ABuild+event%3Apush+branch%3Amain)